Advanced Statistics and Data Analysis

 Introduction

-This is the companion website of the “Advanced Statistics and Data Analysis” course, taught within the “Quantitative and Computational Biosciences” Master’s program at the University of Padova.
+This is the companion website of the 2026 edition of the “Advanced Statistics and Data Analysis” course, taught within the “Quantitative and Computational Biosciences” Master’s program at the University of Padova.

 Organization of this website